-A. Receiving Your iPad
+A. Receiving Your Device

-Prior to the start of school, parents will be invited to attend an iPad information program.
-Prior to the event, parents will have the opportunity to review and electronically submit the Device Agreement and iPad Handbook, which includes the Acceptable Use Policy, through the Genesis Portal.
-Students not receiving iPad devices prior to the start of school will receive them within the first two weeks of the school year, pending submission of the necessary documents.
-For those families unable to access the Parent Portal, documents will also be available in hardcopy.
+Prior to the start of school, parents and students will have the opportunity to schedule an appointment with a school representative to receive a device.
+Through the Genesis Portal, parents will have the opportunity to review and electronically submit the Device Agreement and Device Handbook, which includes the Acceptable Use Policy.
+Students who do not receive their device in the summer, will be issued their device within the first two weeks of school, pending submission of the above documents.
+Documents will also be available in hardcopy for those families unable to access the Parent Portal.

-B. iPad Check-in
+B. Device Check-in

-The iPad devices will be returned to Newcomb Middle School in June, so they can be checked and serviced for the next school year.
-If a student withdraws from Newcomb Middle School during the school year, the iPad must be returned at that time or it will be considered stolen.
-Stolen iPad devices will be tracked and reported to the proper authorities.
+The devices will be returned to Newcomb Middle School in June, so they can be checked and serviced for the next school year.
+If a student withdraws from Newcomb Middle School during the school year, the device must be returned at that time or it will be considered stolen.
+Stolen devices will be tracked and reported to the proper authorities.